UnderNotic/minimal-mistakes/_posts/keeping-node-applications-up-to-date-by-syncing-with-github-repo.md

 ## Prerequirements
-There is one and only requirement to set it up (ofcourse outside of nodejs app and github repo :D):
+There is one and only requirement to set it up (of course outside of nodejs app and cloned github repo :D):
 -  Public IP address

 It's needed because github needs an address that is visible from Internet, not only from behind your router(NAT).